Alden-Arduo/Machine-Learning-in-R/README.md

 # machine-learning-done-in-R

-ML models done in R in class with various examples ranging from regression, classification, clustering to association.
+ML models done in R in class with various examples ranging from:
+ - regression,
+ - classification,
+ - clustering to
+ - association.